wssimms/gssquared/Docs/Documentation.md

   * RAMfast SCSI Interface - Not started.
   * Pascal Storage Device - Not started.
 * Disk Image Formats
-  * .do, .dsk - read only.
+  * .do, .dsk - read only, 143K.
-  * .po - read only.
+  * .po - read only, 143K.
+  * .hdv - any size block device, read/write, complete.
   * .2mg - read/write, for block devices, complete.
   * .nib - not started.
   * .woz - not started.
-* Sound - Partially complete.
-Working, but has some audio artifact issues due to timing sync.
-Work in progress.
+* Sound - Complete and cycle accurate for 1MHz operation.
+Will need tweaking to work at higher CPU speeds.
 * I/O Devices
   * Printer / parallel port - not started.
   * Printer / serial port - not started.
   * Joystick / paddles - initial implementation, with mouse.
-Needs work.
+Work in progress.
+GamePad support coming.
   * Shift-key mod and Lowercase Character Generator.
 Not started.
 * Clocks
   * Thunderclock - read of time implemented.
 Interrupts, writing clock - not implemented.
 Needs testing.